lordabhi1/cdk/README.md

 To get started, create some files, play with the terminal, or visit https://docs.aws.amazon.com/console/cloud9/ for our documentation.

-SAMPLE CODE TO CREATE KUBE DEPLOYEMENT USING AMAZON'S CDK8s AND GENERATING YML FILE IN TYPESCRIPT CODE
+SAMPLE CODE TO CREATE KUBE DEPLOYEMENT USING AMAZON'S CDK8s IN TYPESCRIPT LANGUAGE AND GENERATING YML FILE

 FOR MORE DETAILS :